Pengam railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-Monday to Saturday daytime train services have four trains per hour in each direction Northbound.
-There are two trains per hour that terminate at Bargoed, and two trains per hour that continues to Rhymney.
-Southbound, there are three trains per hour to Barry Island, and an hourly service to Bridgend via Rhoose (Cardiff International Airport).
+Monday to Saturday daytime train services have four trains per hour in each direction.
+Northbound, there are two trains per hour that terminate at Bargoed, and two trains per hour that continues to Rhymney.
+Southbound, there are three trains per hour to Barry Island, and an hourly service to Bridgend via Rhoose Cardiff International Airport.